According to the American Society of Mammalogists, there are 16 weasel species in the world – 10 of them have the word “weasel” in their name.

 They are active during the day and the night – their black eyes glow bright emerald green when caught in a spotlight at night.

-Predators of long-tailed weasels include the coyotes, foxes, wolves, wildcats, northern goshawks, and barred and great-horned owls.
+Predators of long-tailed weasels include coyotes, foxes, wolves, wildcats, northern goshawks, and barred and great-horned owls.

 3. Short-tailed Weasel